hella-info/onyx_api/README.md

 ### <a name="commands_and_priorities"></a>Device Commands and Command Priorities

 You can only affect the state of a device via the API by sending a control command.
-A commands can execute *one* action *or* change multiple property values at once.
+A command can execute *one* action *or* change multiple property values at once.
 Each command has a priority, a start date (`valid_from`) and an expiration date (`best_before`).
 The `valid_from` date determines when a command becomes valid and can be used to schedule commands in the future.
 The `best_before` time defines when a command expires and should be deactivated for a device.

 If a command is valid for a longer period or if packets are lost when communicating with a device, the commands may be sent multiple times by your ONYX.CENTER.